martinkearn/Content/Demos/ASP.NET/Tag Helpers.md

 # ASP.net Tag Helpers
 A demo that shows the built-in tag helpers and how they compare to teh old 4.x Htmlhelpers.
 We also create a new tag helper that converts Epoch date/timne to human readabledate time.

+Tag Helpers are an update to what we used to use HtmlHelpers for; a way of rendering a server-side output within your razor mark-up.

+Htmlhelpers were messy and limited, but Tag Helpers are much more aligned to standard HTML which means that tooling and integration becomes a lot easier.

+Three types of Tag Helper:
+* Target existing elements and make changes.
+For example, adding something to an <input>
+* Define new elements such as <foo> that do their own thing
+* Define elements with no output like the built-in <environment>

 ### Pre-reqs
 * Have the default 4.x template with a person scafolded open: https://github.com/martinkearn/DefaultWebFrameworks/tree/master/ASPNet4.5.2/ASPNet452
 * Have the default Core 1 template with a person scafolded open: https://github.com/martinkearn/DefaultWebFrameworks/tree/master/ASPNetCoreRC1/ASPNetCoreRC1